Why I Work in Travel

 My favorite part about working at Travel Beyond is being able to help other people have the transformative experiences that international travel provides.
 From my own personal experience living and working abroad, I have realized that being in a different culture, even for a short amount of time, can inspire a great deal of inner reflection on yourself and your own culture.
 I came back from Japan almost a changed person, and my perspectives and outlooks have shifted.
 Talking to clients both before and after their trips and being able to witness these changes in others is very inspiring.
 Also, working in the travel industry allows me to keep travel as a large part of my life without being too far away from those I love.
 It’s a win-win!

-Myanmar, Laos, Vietnam, Thailand, Japan, South Korea, China, New Zealand, Italy, Spain, France, England, Canada
+Additional countries: Japan, South Korea, China, New Zealand, Italy, Spain, France, England, Iceland, Canada

 I graduated from St. Olaf College in 2014 with a degree in Political Science and Asian Studies and a minor in Japan Studies.
 I also had the opportunity to study abroad for 4 weeks in Tokyo and Beijing my sophomore year, with another semester in Tokyo at Waseda University in Fall 2012.